jdblischak/r-intermediate-altmetrics/17-ggplot2-facets.md

 > *  Create subplots for each level of a factor using `facet_grid`

 In our plot of the 2011 citations versus number of PDF downloads, we colored the points according to the journal where the article was published.
-However this was very informative because the the points overlapped substantially.
+However this was not very informative because the the points overlapped substantially.
 In order to compare across journals, it would be better to create a separate subplot for each journal.